Felix-chengecha/Heroic-Recipe-Android/desc/README.md

 With a simple and intuitive interface, users can browse, search and save their favorite recipes with ease.

+#DEMOS
+1.Home screen
 ![Splash Screen](pic1.jpeg)

+2.All Recipes
 ![Recipes](pic2.jpeg)

+3.Search page
 ![Search Recipe](pic3.jpeg)

+4.Your bookarks
 ![Bookmarks](pic4.jpeg)

+5.Recipe more details
 ![More details](pic5.jpeg)

+6.Cooking process
 ![Cooking process](pic6.jpeg)

 ## Features